lukcats/MultiGranDTI/README.md

 # MultiGranDTI
-This repository is dedicated for releasing the implementation of the models utilized in the paper named MultiGranDTI: an explainable framework for drug-target interaction prediction integrating multi-granularity information.
+This repository is dedicated to releasing the implementation of the models utilized in the paper named MultiGranDTI: an explainable framework for drug-target interaction prediction integrating multi-granularity information.

-Unfortunately, I'm still on the way of polishing my code for making it public.
+The code will be available after the paper is accepted.

-Please stay tuned for update!
+Please stay tuned for updates!

 Thank you.